68publishers/amp-client-php/docs/integration-without-framework.md

 use SixtyEightPublishers\AmpClient\Renderer\Templates;

 new Templates([
-    Templates::TemplateSingle => '/single.phtml', # for positions with the display type "single"
+    Templates::Single => '/single.phtml', # for positions with the display type "single"
-    Templates::TemplateMultiple => '/multiple.phtml', # for positions with the display type "multiple"
+    Templates::Multiple => '/multiple.phtml', # for positions with the display type "multiple"
-    Templates::TemplateRandom => '/random.phtml', # for positions with the display type "random"
+    Templates::Random => '/random.phtml', # for positions with the display type "random"
-    Templates::TemplateNotFound => '/notFound.phtml',  # for positions that were not found
+    Templates::NotFound => '/notFound.phtml',  # for positions that were not found
+    Templates::ClientSide => '/clientSide.phtml',
 ])
 ```